dozieu/dozieu.github.io/README.md

 # dozieu.github.io

-Hobbyist programmer with a broad technical background
+Hobbyist programmer with a network engineering and security background

 Languages: Python and some HTML, CSS, JS and Solidity